-When you study history you gain strong research, critical thinking and writing skills through extensive projects and one-on-one work with professors.
+When you study history you gain strong research, critical thinking, and writing skills through extensive projects and one-on-one work with professors.
 Roanoke's History Department boasts as many tenured professors as some large state institutions.
 They teach everything from Latin American and African history to European and public history.

 At Roanoke, you'll get to experience history firsthand.
 The earliest residents of what would become Salem have been documented through archeological evidence going back to 8000 B.C.
-Salem was a Civil War stronghold and was once was marketed as the "Switzerland of the South."
+Salem was a Civil War stronghold and was once marketed as the "Switzerland of the South."
 You'll search for artifacts during archaeological digs and intern with Virginia's Department of Historical Resources.
-You'll have opportunities to study in England, Germany, Argentina, South Africa, and many other places through Roanoke's May Term history classes and other study abroad opportunities.
+You'll have opportunities to study in England, Germany, Argentina, South Africa, and many other places through Roanoke's May Term history classes and another study abroad opportunities.

 Daniel Ayers: The Folk Storyteller

 A history major, Daniel channeled his love for folk music into his academic work, which opened the door to earning a Fulbright Scholarship to study in Scotland.

 “What I love most about Roanoke's history department is the interaction you have with professors and the passion they have for teaching and the subjects they teach.”

 Student interns at United States Holocaust Memorial Museum

 An internship at the United States Holocaust Memorial Museum meant Tyler Merrill spent his fall days in downtown Washington, D.C., just a few blocks from the National Mall.
 Along with other participants in the Lutheran College Washington Semester program, he took classes, went on weekly field trips and volunteered with non-profit organizations.
 The Holocaust Museum was of particular interest to Merrill, a history major with plans to teach high school, coach a swimming team and possibly enter law school a little later in life.